s888n/ft_transcendence/README.md

 # ft_transcendence

 ## todos:
+- make the intraAuthUrl and redirect_uri use enviorment vars
 ## To run :
     - Change `10.13.3.12` with your ip in both  `.env` and `frontend/.env.production` files
     - run `docker compose up`